 Now that I am retired, I have taken advantage of a more flexible time schedule to teach myself a bit of web design (with the help of web tutorials) so that I can share my photos and commentary with friends.
 This is my first web-based photo essay, but now that I know how to do it, I plan to create another, using photos I have taken on those same walks around town, observing the rapid changes taking place in Somerville.

-If you want to contact me (Deb Pacini): firstname.lastname@example.org.
+If you have comments or want to contact me (Deb Pacini): email@example.com.